Il mio canto libero (song): Cover versions

 A cover of the song was recorded in 1994 by Italian singer-songwriter Cristiano De André.
 His version of the song was included in the compilation album Innocenti evasioni, a tribute to Battisti by various Italian artists.
 On the following year, José Feliciano performed the song during the Italian TV show Mina contro Battisti, a competition between songs originally performed by Mina or Lucio Battisti.

-In 2003 the song was covered by the players of the Italian football team Juventus F.C. as part of a charity project aimed at raising funds to rebuild the San Gerolamo of Quarto Abbey in Genoa, in order to accommodate the children hospitalised at the Istituto Giannina Gaslini.
+In 2003 the song was covered by the players of the Italian football team Juventus FC as part of a charity project aimed at raising funds to rebuild the San Gerolamo of Quarto Abbey in Genoa, to accommodate the children hospitalised at the Istituto Giannina Gaslini.
 The song was performed by the team, together with a children choir, during the Sanremo Music Festival 2003.

 In 2006, Italian singer Laura Pausini covered the song for her album Io canto, dueting with Colombian recording artist Juanes.
 Pausini and Juanes recorded the song both in Italian and Spanish.
 The Italian-language version of the song peaked at number 25 on the FIMI Top Digital Downloads in November 2006.
 On 21 June 2009, the song was performed by all the artists involved in the mega-concert Amiche per l'Abruzzo, featuring 55 Italian female singers and organized to raise funds in support of the victims of the 2009 L'Aquila earthquake.
 The song was chosen as the closing performance after an online poll.
 The live performance was later included in the DVD of the event, released in June 2010.

 Spanish singers Rosario Flores and Sergio Dalma recorded "Mi libre canción" for their albums Cuéntame and Via Dalma, in 2009 and 2010, respectively.

 The original version of the song was also covered by Nathalie during the Sanremo Music Festival 2011.
 A studio recording of her version was included in the compilation album Nata per unire.
 Other artists who recorded a cover of the song include Fiorello, who included it in the album A modo mio in 2004, and the band Formula 3.